API Reference¶

 - property loop¶

-the event loop used for
+The event loop used for

 run_in_executor, orNonefor the running loop.